nodejs/node/doc/api/http2.md

 * `maxHeaderListSize` {number} Specifies the maximum size (uncompressed octets) of header list that will be accepted.
 The minimum allowed value is 0.
 The maximum allowed value is 2<sup>32</sup>-1. **Default:** `65535`.
+* `enableConnectProtocol`{boolean} Specifies `true` if the "Extended Connect Protocol" defined by [RFC 8441][] is to be enabled.
+This setting is only meaningful if sent by the server.
+Once the `enableConnectProtocol` setting has been enabled for a given `Http2Session`, it cannot be disabled.

 All additional properties on the settings object are ignored.